asiapicasso/express-api/README.md

 WebSockets are used to establish bidirectional real-time communication between the server and the client.
 Here is the documentation for the WebSockets used in my web application.

-It send a defined piece of data when there is any kind of operations in the plant collection (CRUD concept).
+It send a defined piece of data when there is any kind of operations in the collection (CRUD concept).

+I did a WebSocket who lisen to the plants collection and the users collection.
+You can find the specific code below.

 ℹ️ [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API)